HomeArticlesComparisonCPC vs CPM

 CPC Deep Dive

 CPC is the performance advertiser's default model.
 You set a maximum bid for each click, the auction determines your actual cost, and your budget only depletes when someone acts.
-This creates a natural accountability loop — every pound of budget is tied to a discrete engagement.
+This creates a natural accountability loop: every pound of budget ties to a discrete engagement.

 Example: You run a Google Search campaign at a $2.00 CPC.
 Over a week, your ad receives 500 clicks, costing $1,000.
-If 5% of those clicks convert and your average order value is $50, revenue is $1,250 — a positive return on a straightforward calculation.
+If 5% of those clicks convert and your average order value is $50, revenue comes to $1,250, a positive return on a straightforward calculation.

 The mechanics favour advertisers with clear conversion goals.
-Google Search runs almost entirely on CPC because users are signalling intent through their search queries.
-You are paying for access to a moment of high relevance, not just eyeballs.
+Google Search runs almost entirely on CPC because users signal intent through their search queries.
+You're paying for access to a moment of high relevance, not just eyeballs.

-One nuance: platforms do not charge CPC in isolation.
-Google uses Quality Score — a function of expected CTR, ad relevance, and landing page experience — to determine your Ad Rank and actual CPC.
+One nuance: platforms don't charge CPC in isolation.
+Google uses Quality Score, a function of expected CTR, ad relevance, and landing page experience, to determine your Ad Rank and actual CPC.
 A poor CTR raises your effective CPC and lowers ad position even on a CPC buy.
-Improving ad copy to lift CTR saves money even though you are not paying per impression.
+Improving ad copy to lift CTR saves money even though you aren't paying per impression.

-CPC campaigns are also easier to budget for in the early stages of a campaign when you do not yet know your CTR.
-You know your maximum per-click cost; uncertainty lies in how many clicks your budget buys, not in your cost per outcome.
+CPC campaigns are also easier to budget for in the early stages of a campaign when you don't yet know your CTR.
+You know your maximum per-click cost; the uncertainty sits in how many clicks your budget buys, not in your cost per outcome.

 CPM Deep Dive